More than 98,000 residents call Eau Claire County home where rich cultural heritage exists and beautiful lakes and rivers are enjoyed.

 Port Washington, population ~12,000, is the seat of Ozaukee County and sits 30 miles up the coast from Milwaukee.
 Our city has its own swimming beach, harbor, and an adjacent, vibrant downtown.
 Port, as we call it, has long been a walkable and bikeable community, with the Ozaukee Interurban Trail, a pedestrian/cycling trail that runs the length of the county, running right through it.
 Part of the trail follows a steep, picturesque ravine, and we established the…

 Regardless of rising energy costs or the validity of human impact on global temperature changes, local governments owe it to their taxpayers and local communities to build and maintain facilities with a focus on energy efficiency, sustainability, and environmental quality that reduces operational costs that are paid by taxpayers.
-As stewards of the City of Appleton’s facilities and real property, the Facilities, Grounds, and Construction Management Department is committed to managing our facilities with this focus.
+As stewards of the City of Appleton’s facilities and real property, the Parks, Recreation and Facilities Management Department is committed to managing our facilities with this focus.